dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/08 Lecture 8.md

 One issue is that if $d =1$ then $k \subset k_p$, but not for general $d\geq 2$.
 However, taking the completion results in $k \subset K_p$ again.
 This shouldn't be too surprising from the perspective of local fields in NTII.
+There is a structure theory of complete discretely valued fields.
+This is an *equicharacteristic*
 :::